L-YS-Ayoussef/EclipseSimulation/README.md

 ## 📜 License

-This project is **closed-source** and is not available for public modification or distribution.
-Cloning or forking this repository **requires explicit permission from the author**.
+⚠️ **Important Notice:** This repository is publicly available for viewing only.
+Forking, cloning, or redistributing this project is **NOT** permitted without explicit permission.

-**© 2025 Nasa Space App Team.
+**© 2023 Nasa Space App Team.
 All rights reserved.**